hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {:.language-python}

 At this point, we have a complete data analysis pipeline.
 Very cool.
+But how
-But how do we make it run as efficiently as possible?
+do we make it run as efficiently as possible?

 ## Running in parallel

-Up to this point, Snakemake has printed out an interesting message
+Up to this point, Snakemake has printed out an interesting message whenever
-whenever we run our pipeline.
+we run our pipeline:

 ~~~
 Provided cores: 1